ChrisGuzman94/clicky-game/README.md

-# clicky-game
+# Invader Zim Memory Game

 ### Description
 ---------------

-Clicky Game is a memory game where users must click on any of the characters displayed and if you click on the same character twice the score will reset to zero.
-Do you have what it takes to make the high score?
+This is a basic memory game where users must click on any of the characters displayed.Clicking on the same character twice will reset the game and score Do you have what it takes to make the high score?

 Technology used:
 -----------